-If you’re preparing for an interview for a management position, you have obviously interviewed successfully in the past.
-Even with your experience though, it can be helpful to review likely interview questions and answers for manager candidates.
+If you’re preparing for an interview for a manager position, you have obviously interviewed successfully in the past.
+However, even with your experience, it can be helpful to review interview questions and answers for manager candidates.

-An interview for a management position will consist of questions about your experience, management style, what you've accomplished in the past and what your expectations are for the future.
-The hiring manager will ask questions to determine how well you will fit into the organization, and how effective you’ll be in the position.
+An interview for a manager position will consist of questions about your experience, management style, what you've accomplished in the past, and what your expectations are for the future.

+If you can’t deal with managing different personalities in team environments and under stress, nothing else you do will matter.
 On the other hand, if you get too involved in dealing with people’s personal problems, you’re unlikely to be able to help the organization achieve its goals.

 As a manager, you’ll set the tone for your team.
 If you don’t share the organization’s values, goals, and culture, you won’t be able to lead effectively.

 Interview Questions About Management

 Most of the questions you will be asked during your interview will be focused upon your actual management experience and your knowledge of effective management strategies and styles.

 1. What do you expect from a manager?

 What They Want to Know: As part of your discussion about the forces that led you to enter a management career track, you may be asked your opinion about what you as an employee expect from a supervisor.
 Keep your answer positive as you describe what you have found to be good management qualities.

 The managers I’ve had in the past who I now emulate had open-door policies with their teams—one always felt comfortable going to them to discuss tricky workplace issues.
 They respected our opinions, collaborated with us to arrive at positive solutions, and maintained our confidentiality.

 2. What was it like working for your manager?